Clinical Data Contribution Policy

 When should my integration contribute data? | When you query data or enroll the patient | Within 24 hours of each outreach attempt or of scheduling each appointment | Within 24 hours of closing an encounter |

-(For pilots and active development only) How often should I supply data if I have a manual process? | When you query data or enroll the patient | Once a week | Once a week |
+(For active implementation customers only) How often should I supply data if I have a manual process? | When you query data or enroll the patient | Once a week | Once a week |

 What formats are acceptable? | FHIR (outreach, appointment) |